 Once we accept a manuscript for publication, we publish it as soon as possible.
 However, length and subject can affect scheduling priorities.
 Generally, the editorial staff works about six months ahead of the publication schedule in finalizing issues for publication.
 Given the number of manuscripts submitted and accepted, there is usually a lag time of approximately one year from the time a manuscript is accepted until it is published.

 Note: all manuscript submissions will be evaluated for print and digital publication.
 If accepted for print, we reserve the right to determine whether content from a manuscript accepted for print publication is also suitable for the web.
 Editors reserve the right to determine, in consult with the authors, whether a manuscript is appropriate either in part or in whole for digital or analog publication.
 We also accept digital-only submissions.

 Utah Historical Quarterly uses the following publication schedule:

 |Number 1 (Winter): JanuaryNumber 2 (Spring): April||Number 3 (Summer): JulyNumber 4 (Fall): October|

 We require authors to sign a copyright release (transfer) agreement, warranting that the author is the sole owner of all rights in the work and that the work has never been published before, and providing for the copyright to be taken and held in the name of the Utah State Historical Society.

 This grants the author an irrevocable, nonexclusive royalty-free license to use the work in any manner following its publication in the Utah Historical Quarterly, providing the proper copyright notice is included in each published work.

-To view recent issues of the quarterly online, visit http://heritage.utah.gov/history/publications
+To view the quarterly online (all but the current issue), visit http://heritage.utah.gov/history/publications

 You may receive the quarterly by becoming a member of the Utah State Historical Society; contact us at (801) 245-7231.